NVIDIA/VisRTX/README.md

 # Feature Overview

-The following sections describes details of VisRTX's ANARI completeness, provided extensions, and known missing features to add in the future.
+The following sections describes details of VisRTX's ANARI completeness, provided extensions, and known missing extensions to add in the future.

 ## Queryable ANARI Extensions